JS-DevTools/ono/README.md

 * Wrap and re-throw an error _without_ losing the original error's message and stack trace
 * Add custom properties to your errors &mdash; great for error codes, support numbers, help URLs, etc.
 * Errors can be serialized as JSON, including all native and custom properties
+* [Tested](http://bigstickcarpet.github.io/ono/tests/index.html) in Node, IO.js, and all modern web browsers on Mac, Windows, Linux, iOS, and Android

 Example